kaitlyncrowley/data150/blumenstock.md

-# 8/25 Response Human Development/Humbler Data Science
+# 8/25 Assignment 1: Joshua Blumenstock: "Don't forget people in the use of big data for development"

 Kaitlyn Crowley
 8/23/2020